Ecwid/ecwid-api-docs/includes/_extra_fields.md

 With order extra fields you can also requrest additional information from a customer in storefront and show user responses in order details.

 This is helpful when a merchant needs to know some additional information like delivery date, delivery comments, company details and other.
 The responses will be shown in order details in Ecwid Control Panel.

-### Add new fields at checkout

-Let's learn how to add new fields at a store's checkout process:

 #### Step #1: Modify Ecwid integration code